Emil Seidel: Political career

 In his Spring 1912 bid for re-election, Seidel faced the combined forces of the Democratic and Republican parties, who ran a single candidate in order to defeat Seidel and the Socialists.
 Despite winning more votes in 1912 than in 1910, Seidel was defeated by Gerhard Bading, local doctor, professor of surgery, and commissioner of health, on a fusion Democratic-Republican ticket.

 Freed of his mayoral duties by electoral defeat, Seidel became a logical choice as the Socialist Party's nominee for Vice President of the United States on the ticket with Eugene V. Debs.
 The pair won 901,551 votes in the 1912 presidential election, 6% of the total vote.

 Seidel tried to win re-election as mayor of Milwaukee in 1914, but was soundly defeated.
 He was returned to the city council as an alderman at large in the city election of 1916.
 He won re-election in 1918, remaining at the post until 1920.

 Seidel, an opponent of World War I, voted against Milwaukee's purchase of Liberty bonds to help finance the war effort.
 He also was an outspoken opponent of a proposed Milwaukee "loyalty ordinance".
 In the superheated wartime political climate, marked by political repression of the anti-war movement, Seidel ran afoul of the law when he was arrested on November 12, 1917, in Horicon, Wisconsin following a speech he made there.
 Charged with "tending to provoke an assault or breach of peace during an address", he was fined $50.

 In 1932, Seidel ran for a seat in the United States Senate from Wisconsin, winning 6% of the vote.
 He served a final four-year stint as a Milwaukee city alderman from 1932 until 1936.

 Later years

-Seidel retired from political life in the middle 1930s.
+Seidel retired from political life in the mid-1930s.
 He remained a resident of Milwaukee, living on the northwest side of the city, passing his time painting, composing music, creating poetry, and writing his autobiography.